magic-sph/magic/doc/sphinx/equations.rst

 which would suggest to keep only the second term in this expansion.
-However, for astrophysical objects which exhibit strong convective driving (and hence large Rayleigh numbers), the diffusion of the adiabatic background is actually very small and may be comparable or even smaller in magnitude as the :math:`\epsilon` terms representing the usual convective perturbations.
+However, for astrophysical objects which exhibit strong convective driving (and hence large Rayleigh numbers), the diffusion of the adiabatic background is actually very small and may be comparable or even smaller in magnitude than the :math:`\epsilon` terms representing the usual convective perturbations.
 For the Earth core for instance, if one assumes that the typical temperature fluctuations are of the order of 1 mK and the temperature contrast between the inner and outer core is of the order of 1000 K, then